magnanim-old/multinet/README.md

 make
 ```

-This compiles and generates a sahred library into the `build` directory in the
+This compiles and generates a shared library into the `build` directory.
-root library.
 A different location can be specified by executing cmake from
 another folder.

 The documentation is generated inside the `build/doc` directory, while the